 In four brief sections—Colonization, Warring States, Militias and Martyrs (a folktale)—we explore the story of Taiwan’s Hakka people as they begin to gain a niche in the race to carve out a place of their own on the island.

 In 1683, Taiwan’s Kingdom of Formosa fell to the Manchu “Qing” Empire.
 For the first time in history, the island became a part of a Chinese imperial state.

-Taiwan's subjugation by the Qing dynasty ushered in the golden age of Chinese colonization of the island.
-Although—under previous Dutch and Formosan regimes—Chinese (Hoklo and Hakka) immigrants had already settled in Taiwan and mixed with indigenous populations, it was in the era of Qing rule that Taiwan's Han cultures became consolidated.
+Taiwan’s subjugation by the Qing dynasty ushered in an age of rapid Chinese colonization of the island.
+Although—under previous Dutch and Formosan regimes—Chinese (Hoklo and Hakka) immigrants had already settled in Taiwan and mixed with indigenous populations, it was in the era of Qing rule that Taiwan’s Han cultures became consolidated.

 While indigenous nations continued to dominate Taiwan’s highlands, the western plains became home to the Chinese-speaking peoples of Taiwan.

 Two branches of the Hoklo people commanded the fertile lowlands.
 The Hakkas, meanwhile, outnumbered and outcompeted by their Hoklo neighbours, became frontiersmen settling between Hoklo and indigenous lands.

 18th-through-19th-century Taiwan was plagued by crippling regionalism, factional violence and civil disorder as secret societies—with strong ties to various locales, ethnic identities or guilds—thrived.

 Beijing’s emperor had little real influence over Taiwan.
 In the absence of a central authority, the Taiwanese sought protection by forming fraternities split along ethnic, trade and regional lines.